lockettnb/fix_filenames_scripts/README.md

-Just a couple of scripts used to fix filename on the linux/unix command line.
+Just a couple of scripts used to fix filenames on the linux/unix command line.

 When my children were growing up I gave them two rules:
-+ don't be rude
++ Don't be rude
-+ no spaces in filenames
++ NO spaces in filenames

-These scripts will remove space and a bunch of unwanted character from filenames.
+These scripts will remove spaces and a bunch of unwanted character from filenames.
 I'm not sure why anyone would put ][${}!!@#%^&()+=|:;`"'<>?*  in a filename but they do.

-fnf -- "(F)ile (N)ame (F)ix"
+fnf -- (F)ile (N)ame (F)ix
 Bash script to remove unwanted characters.
 It also support renaming of files based on patterns or the date.
-It does not support change directory names.
+It does not support changing directory names.

-fnp -- "(F)ix (N)ames with (P)erl" or "(F)ix (N)ames (P)lease"
+fnp -- (F)ix (N)ames with (P)erl or (F)ix (N)ames (P)lease
 Perl script to remove unwanted characters in filenames and optionally directory names.
-It also optionally supports translating all dots/periods in name to underscores.
+It optionally supports translating all dots/periods to underscores except for the one used in the filename extension.